| Title: | Calibration Performance |

 the block of code that you want to run |

 You can use this infix operator in two different ways.
-Either you set the left-hand side to NULL
+Either you set the left-hand side to NULL or you use the syntax

 `%{}%` ({BlockOfCode})